A Complete Guide For Pool Waterline Tile Replacement

 7. Grouting

 You can grout the tiles after setting the adhesive for the recommended time (typically 24 hours).
 Use a waterproof, pool-grade grout.
-Apply the grout using a rubber float, pressing it into the spaces between tiles and scraping off the excess.
+Start applying the grout using a rubber float, pressing it into the spaces between tiles, and scraping off the excess.

 8. Curing & Sealing